YuSun-AI/T27_Information_Visualization_Work/README.md

 ## 3. Replication

-We copied the original visualization using D3.js, and the result ais as follow:
+We copied the original visualization using D3.js, and the result ais as follows:

 <img src="Image/Replication.png"/>

-<center>Figure2</center>
+<center>Figure2 Replication of Chart</center>

 ## 4. Suggestion and Improvement